bvarnai/respository-installer/README.md

 ```

 :memo: I recommend to use `.installer` directory as a "temp" directory used to store dependencies

+#### Link/unlink

+Creating symbolic links might be platform specific.
+It's definitelly the case for *Linux* and *Windows* clients.

+There are user functions `user_link` and `user_unlink` to handle symbolic links.

+The default implementation is tested on the following platforms:
+- Linux amd64 - Ubuntu
+- Windows amd64 - Git for Windows 64 bit
+  - 2.41.0+

 Additionally you can override link/unlink functionality the same way with functions `user_link` and `user_unlink`.